soyoahn/hikemap/docs/tutorial-getting-started.md

     ```shell
     .\start-server.bat
     ```
-3. Check that your development system is set up correctly.
-You should see something like the following output:
+    If your development system is set up correctly, you should see something like the following output:
     ```shell
     JSON Server started on PORT :3000
     Watching hikemap-db.json...